mrbakhsh/HPiP/README.md

 devtools::install_github("mrbakhsh/HPiP")
 ```

-## Adapting the pipeline for different datasets:
+## Adapting the pipeline for different datasets

 The utility and performance of the proposed package were demonstrated using three different case studie and data analysis codes are availble from https://github.com/BabuLab-UofR/HPiP_pub, where quidlines and sample datasets are also offered for testing purposes.

+## Contribute

+Check the github page for [source code](https://github.com/BabuLab-UofR/HPiP)

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for more details.